alpha-dragon-org/dragon-module1-tokeninfo/README.md

     **Example Output:** `Link`

 18. **Telegram Link**
     A link to the official Telegram community for the token project.
+Currently, this is not functioning correctly by web-scrape.
     **Example Output:** `Link`

 19. **Website Link**